esamford/Duplicate_Image_Remover/README.md

 has the same color in it, which results in a higher percentage of similarity.
 The best solution to this is to increase the percent similarity threshold, which should reduce the number of false positives.

-* The user cannot set the percent similarity threshold to 100% if they want the program to compare images of different sizes.
+* You cannot set the percent similarity threshold to 100% if you want the program to compare images of different sizes.
 The reason for this is that the program must resize these images (not the originals, just a copy of them) so that they have the same height and width before it can compare them pixel-by-pixel.
 Unfortunately, the program cannot scale these images without distorting the image slightly.
 Most of the time these distortions are too small to for the human eye to notice, but they do reduce the percentage of similarity between the images below 100%.

 * The image in the Absolute Differences tab on the right does not accurately show pixel differences when the program is comparing two images of different sizes.
 This is because of the previously mentioned resizing issue, where resizing the